centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/network-aruba-cppm-snmp.md

 #### Modes options

-All modes specific options are listed here:
+All available options for each service template are listed below:

 <Tabs groupId="sync">
 <TabItem value="Cpu" label="Cpu">